 - Remove from heat, stir in lemon juice and let cool.

-- Pour into airtight jar(s) and store in refrigerator for up to 6 days.
+- Pour into airtight jar(s) and store in refrigerator for up to for two to three weeks and can be frozen for up to a year before use.

 *USDA recommends AGAINST canning pumpkin butter.